okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/AC-and-RLC-Circuit-Analysis-Complete-University-Laboratory-Dataset-(5-Experiments).md

-## Product 4 – AC & RLC Circuit Analysis — Complete University Laboratory Dataset (5 Experiments)
+## AC & RLC Circuit Analysis — Complete University Laboratory Dataset (5 Experiments)
 <p>
 Product Description — Full multi-experiment dataset covering AC circuit behavior, impedance characteristics, and RLC components.
 All data was collected from a real university Electronics Lab session and includes both the raw measurement tables before the experiment and the final results from oscilloscope readings, multimeter measurements, and Proteus simulations.
     <br>